-This course has been approved by the NCBEEC as a synchronous virtual learning environment and counts towards your classroom-based CEU hours.
+This course has been approved by the NCBEEC to count towards your classroom-based CEU hours.

-This is a 6 hour course for new to experienced electricians needing to have a comprehensive review of industry-wide business management systems including safety practices and construction law.
+This is a 6 hour interactive course for new to experienced electricians wanting a comprehensive review of industry-wide business management systems including safety practices and construction law.
 This course models the building of an electrical company from one person to 15+ to show the growth in need for planning, insurance, ethical practice and fiscal responsibility, proper estimating and bidding, and employee management.
-The course ends with a review and discussion on OSHA and NFPA-70E considerations for electrical safety and safe practice standards.
+The course enhances the use of OSHA and NFPA-70E considerations for electrical safety and safe practice standards.

 Where: Virtual Zoom Classroom – log in instructions emailed to you at time of registration